Tetrachloro-1,2-difluoroethane

 Tetrachloro-1,2-difluoroethane is a chlorofluorocarbon known as Freon 112, CFC-112 or R-112.
 It has a symmetrical structure CCl_{2}FCCl_{2}F and so can be called symmetrical tetrachlorodifluoroethane.
 "Symmetrical" may also be abbreviated to "s-" or "sym-".
 In contrast an asymmetrical isomer has formula CCl_{3}CClF_{2}.

 Production

 CFC-112 can be made in a reaction of hexachloroethane or tetrachloroethane with hydrogen fluoride and extra chlorine.
 This reaction is catalysed by aluminium fluoride with some extra iron, nickel and chromium at 400°C. The extra metal in the catalyst yields can be 98% compared with the unsymmetrical isomer.

 Mixed with perfluorooctane, it is a solvent for polydimethylsiloxane.

 CFC-112 can be prepared as a mixture with other hydrochlorofluorocarbons from trichloroethylene and anhydrous hydrogen fluoride when electric current is passed through.

+Another method involves addition of fluorine to the double bond in tetrachloroethylene by lead tetrafluoride: